jacksonmcbride/yikepedia/_articles/restaraunts.md

   *Cuisine:* Australian Brunch
   *Known for:* Bronte Burger
   *Rating:* 7.2/10
   Packed, charming, and the kind of place where everyone somehow looks cooler than you.
 The burger lives up to the hype.
-The conversations that happened over it might’ve been even better.
+The conversations that happened over it might've been even better.

 ---